-Daily monitoring is undertaken to make sure there is a good mix of wholesale and retail deposits coupled with the support of a strong stock of high quality liquid assets, including High quality Liquid Asset Buffer (HQLA) which has been a dependable source of liquidity.
+Daily monitoring is undertaken to make sure there is a good mix of wholesale and retail deposits coupled with the support of a strong stock of high quality liquid assets, including High Quality Liquid Asset Buffer (HQLA) which has been a dependable source of liquidity.

 Liquidity risk is covered under the Bank's "Individual Liquidity Adequacy Assessment Process" (ILAAP) policy and regular stress tests are undertaken to ensure that we remain liquid at all times.
 Under the liquidity regulations the Bank has fully implemented the requirements for liquidity risk management including systems and controls.
 During the current year the Bank's approach to the liquidity risk management was reviewed and documented in a revised comprehensive ILAAP document, drawn up in accordance with the regulatory requirements.
 This document describes the Bank's liquidity risk tolerance, including the methodologies for ensuring that risk is restricted within that tolerance.
-It analyses the sources of liquidity risk, and describes the assumptions and approach taken to stress testing in light of those risks.
-It also incorporates the Bank's liquidity contingency funding plans, liquid asset buffer and identifies those risks which have the potential to cause the Bank to fail (reverse stress tests), as demanded by regulatory requirements.
+It analyses the sources of liquidity risk, and describes the Bank's liquidity contingency funding plans, liquid asset buffer and identifies those risks which have the potential to cause the Bank to fail (reverse stress tests), as demanded by regulatory requirements.

-Operational Risk
+• Operational Risk